-We confirm that the attached WTA and calendar has been agreed by staff and is accepted as the pattern for the working year for teaching staff in this school/establishment for session 2023/24.
+We confirm that the attached WTA and calendar has been agreed by staff and is accepted as the pattern for the working year for teaching staff in this school/establishment for session 2025-26.

 Signed Head Teacher

-SNC Members including Role
+- SNC Members including Role

+- -

+- -

+- -

 Date

 NB: The WTA should be signed by the Headteacher and staff representative(s).
-A copy of the WTA, SRIP and school calendar for session 2023/24, should be forwarded to the school's QIEO by Monday 19th June 2023.
+A copy of the Standards & Quality Report for Session 2025/26 should be submitted to the school's QIEO by Monday 9th June 2025.
+The School Improvement Plan, Pupil Equity Funding Plan, WTA and School Calendar for Session 2024/25, should be submitted by Monday 16th June 2025.